ICD23/hw1/README.md

 # Submission

-You can use the `make pack` command to zip your work, and upload to new E3.
+You can use the `make pack` command to zip your work, and upload it to new E3.